Debugging Spectrum Programs

 Debugger Architecture

+This section explains how the debugger itself functions in otder to serve its function.
 When the debugger traps (breakpoint hit or stop command), Spectranext remaps memory:

-0x0000-0x0FFF - Debugger 0-page code
+0x0000-0x0FFF - Debugger 0-page code shadow page

 0x1000-0x3FFF - Unmapped